automation-tasks-rs/cargo-auto/template_new_cli/README.md

 ## Modules

-I added one module `utils_mod.rs` just to showcase how modules are used in separate files.
+I added one module `hello_mod.rs` just to showcase how modules are used in separate files.

 ## Markdown